astropy/photutils/docs/segmentation.rst

 the Photometric Errors section below).

-Let's now plot the calculated elliptical Kron apertures (based on the shapes for of each source) on the data:
+Let's now plot the calculated elliptical Kron apertures (based on the shapes of each source) on the data:

 .. doctest-skip::